About Our Association

 © 2023 Photo by Stuart S. Shapiro

-The Fresh Pond Neighbors Association (FPNA) is a charitable 501 C(3) organization committed to the health of Fresh Pond, Shelter Island’s largest freshwater lake and a window into its aquifer.
+The Fresh Pond Neighbors Association (FPNA) is a charitable 501 C(3) organization committed to the health of Fresh Pond, Shelter Island’s largest freshwater lake.

 We actively partner with other community associations and the town to advocate for improving the quality of the water on Shelter Island.

-Some of us are residents of the Fresh Pond neighborhood, while many others regularly spend time at the pond to swim, fish or watch the sunset.
-We came together in 2016 after noticing changes in the water quality, and seeking answers.
-We discovered that New York state has an association of groups like ours, the New York State Federation of Lake Associations, which we joined in 2018.
+Some of us live on Fresh Pond, but many others live elsewhere on Shelter Island and regularly spend time at the pond to swim, kayak, paddle-board, fish or photograph the egrets at sunset.
+We came together in 2016 after we noticed changes in the water quality, seeking answers.
+We joined the New York State Federation of Lake Associations in 2018.

-The Federation trained our members to gather data about the changes in our water.
-Spring through fall each year, our citizen scientists head out in kayaks and rowboats to gather water bi-weekly samples as part of the Citizens Statewide Lake Assessment Program.
-We send the samples to a state lab, which has given us long-term data on the pond’s health that is helping to guide our work.
+Spring through fall each year, our citizen scientists head out in kayaks and canoes to gather water samples as part of the Citizens Statewide Lake Assessment Program.
+We send the samples to the Department of Environmental Conservation’s laboratories giving us long-term data on the pond’s health that is helping to guide our work.

-We have co-sponsored a feasibility study with an engineer to learn how Fresh Pond can again be a clean and healthy ecosystem for year-round recreation.
-By filtering pond-bottom waters, we can restore the pond’s health, safety, and natural beauty, improve water quality in the aquifer and remove nitrogen flowing into our creeks and bays.
+With the town and New York State, we co-sponsored a feasibility study to learn how Fresh Pond can again be a clean and healthy ecosystem for year-round recreation.
+By cleaning Fresh Pond from the bottom-up, we can permanently restore its health, safety, and natural beauty and improve water quality in the aquifer while removing nitrogen and other contaminants flowing through our pond into our creeks and bays.

-We have raised funds for an engineer to carefully study the ecology of the pond and to design the most effective long-term remediation project.
-In 2022, the town of Shelter Island engineering deparment working with engineers from Lombardo Associates, Inc. developed full scale plans, In Spring 2024 the NYS Department of Environmental Conservation approved those plans and granted necessary permits.
-The town has now applied to both Suffolk County and New York State for grant funding for installation.
+We raised funds for an engineer to carefully study the ecology of the pond and to design the most effective long-term remediation project.
+In 2022, the town of Shelter Island engineering deparment working with our engineers developed full scale specifications and plans.
+In Spring 2024 the NYS Department of Environmental Conservation approved those plans and granted permits.
+For 2025, we applied for and were awared a grant of more that a quarter of a million dollars from New York State, to which the town has contributed $32,500 and the Fresh Pond Neighbors Association will contribute another $32,500 in matching funds.

 If you would like more information, please contact us at freshpondsi@gmail.com.